smitheric95/Web-Crawler/README.md

 - term-document frequency matrix
 	- case insensitive matching
 	- assign unique id to each doc
-- 20 most common words
+- 20 most common stemmed words and their doc frequencies
 - ensure that only links in robots.txt are visited

-data structure: